A Phase II Study of MK-3475 (Pembrolizumab) (NSC #776864) + Epacadostat (NSC #766086) in Recurrent Clear Cell Carcinoma of the Ovary

 - Further protocol-specific assessments

-- Recovery from adverse effects of recent surgery, radiotherapy or chemotherapy
+- Recovery from adverse effects of recent surgery, radiotherapy or chemotherapy (residual grade 1 toxicity is considered recovered)

 - Any other prior therapy directed at the malignant tumor including chemotherapy, and biologic/targeted agents must be discontinued at least 4 weeks prior to registration.
 Any hormonal therapy directed at the malignant tumor must be discontinued at least 2 weeks prior to registration